 The development marked in the conclusion of this LBA version (which differs in other matters from the Old Babylonian version), in comparison to the older one, is significant for understanding the entire work; beginning as a nihilistic text that regards the short human lifespan as purposeless, it transforms—by adding three more sentences—an optimistic work that encourages joy in human life.
-While no Mesopotamian equivalents exist for this interpolation, the carpe diem approach by itself is reflected in other Old Babylonian compositions, such as Nothing is of Value, named for its first line: “Nothing is of value, but life is good,” and the Epic of Gilgamesh.
+While no Mesopotamian equivalents exist for this interpolation, the carpe diem approach by itself is reflected in other Old Babylonian compositions, such as Nothing is of Value, named for its first line—“Nothing is of value, but life is good”—and in Siduri’s speech embodied in the Epic of Gilgamesh.
 Since these compositions share further ideas and expressions with The Ballad of Early Rulers (Nothing is of Value was also copied on a compilation tablet together with The Ballad), they appear to have originated in a closely related literary school.

 The second LBA version of The Ballad updates the negative ending of the older version in a different way.
 Following the original conclusion of the old Babylonian version, which, as mentioned, replies in a pessimistic manner to the fateful question, “Life without light—how can it be better than death,” this LBA version repeats the three opening lines of the work, which deal with the fate of human beings, then cites a series of moral instructions—whose main point is that a person does not know the length of his life or his fate, therefore he should not behave with hostility toward others—and concludes with the same three opening lines, as a sort of a framework.
 According to this addition, so it appears, the moral behaviour is the reply to the original pessimist composition.